2 types of cognitive behavioural therapy (CBT) are equally effective for treating fibromyalgia.

 Pain – what works best?

-In a recent randomized clinical trial of patients with fibromyalgia, cognitive-behavioral therapy (CBT)—which uses structured techniques to alter distorted thoughts and negative moods—was superior to a matched education treatment in reducing the interfering effects of pain and other aspects of fibromyalgia on daily living.
+In a recent randomized clinical trial of patients with fibromyalgia, cognitive-behavioral therapy (CBT), which uses structured techniques to alter distorted thoughts and negative moods, was found to be more effective than a matched education treatment in reducing the impact of pain and other aspects of fibromyalgia on daily living.

-Neuroimaging tests indicated that CBT exerts these effects by altering the connectivity of specific regions of the brain.
-Therefore, changes in the brain circuitry underlying pain catastrophizing may underpin CBT’s benefits for patients with fibromyalgia, a condition characterized by function-impairing symptoms such as widespread pain, fatigue, cognitive difficulties, and psychosocial distress.
+Neuroimaging tests have shown that cognitive behavioral therapy (CBT) works by changing the connections between specific regions of the brain.
+This suggests that alterations in the brain circuitry associated with pain catastrophizing could be the reason why CBT is beneficial for fibromyalgia patients.
+Fibromyalgia is a condition marked by debilitating symptoms like widespread pain, fatigue, cognitive challenges, and psychosocial distress.

 Cognitive behavior therapy significantly reduced depression and anxiety in chronic pain patients